arrikto/learn-kubeflow/docs/modules/notebook-to-pipeline/exclude/lab-skip-section.md

 ## Solution

+???
+"Expand to see solution"

     - When you’re done, every cell in the Visualize Data section should be marked with the *Skip Cell* annotation.
     - In total there should be six cells you’ll need to annotate as a Skip Cell.